bugsbugsbux/notes-on-nix/notes-on-nix.md

    add the derivation to it and use this local version. (`nixos-rebuild switch -I nixpkgs=./nixpkgs`)
-2. **Out-of-tree**: Instead of adding the derivation to a local copy of nixpkgs, it is specified in a nix configuration file.
+2. **Out-of-tree**: Instead of adding the derivation to a local copy of nixpkgs, it is specified in-place when used:
    ```nix
    # /etc/nixos/configuration.nix
    { pkgs, ... }: {